Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Simulation setup

 \subsection{Image reconstruction}

-The image domain was a $16\times16$~cm$^2$ plane discretized uniformly in $128 \times 128$ pixels, resulting in an in-plane width of 1.25~mm.
+The image domain was a $16\times16$~cm$^2$ plane discretized uniformly in $128 \times 128$ pixels, resulting in an in-plane pixel size of $1.25\times1.25$~mm$^2$.
 A total of 8,544 projections intersected the image domain.
-The TOF information was discretized uniformly in 128 bins resulting in spatial bins of 1.82~mm in width.
-Thus, the histograms consisted of 1,093,632 elements and most of them had zero coincidences.
+The TOF information was discretized uniformly in 128 bins resulting in spatial bins of 1.82~mm in width along the tubes of response.
+Thus, the histograms consisted of 1,093,632 bins and most of them had zero coincidences.

 The TOF, $P$, and TOF-less, $R$, system matrices and the pure-TOF matrix, $Q$, were precomputed. $R_{j,i}$ was approximated as the geometric probability of a point source centered in the voxel $i$ to emit in the tube of response of projection $j$.
-The TOF response function of a projection was assumed invariant across its tube of response and modeled as a 1D Gaussian of 2~mm FWHM along its tube of response. $Q_{j,i}^t$ was approximated as the result at voxel $i$ of the convolution of the TOF response function with the rectangular function associated to the TOF bin $t$. $P^t_{j,i}$ was defined as $Q^t_{j,i} P_{j,i}, \forall t,j,i$.
-For all three matrices, the image domain was oversampled three times in both dimensions of the plane and the mean was taken.
+The TOF response function of a projection was assumed invariant across its tube of response and modeled as a 1D Gaussian of 2~mm FWHM along its tube of response. $Q_{j,i}^t$ was approximated as the result at voxel $i$ of the convolution of the TOF response function with the rectangular function associated to the TOF bin $t$. $P^t_{j,i}$ was defined as $Q^t_{j,i} R_{j,i}, \forall t,j,i$.
+For all three matrices, the image domain was oversampled three times in both dimensions of the plane (i.e. nine samples per pixel) and the mean was taken.

 The L-BFGS-B~\cite{2020SciPy-NMeth,zhu1997algorithm} algorithm with non-negativity constraints was employed to solve the PADE model.
-A reduction of the number of variables was applied following the idea that variables that have a null probability of being associated with any coincidences are irrelevant.
+The parameter of limited memory was set to 10.
+A reduction of the number of variables was applied following the idea that variables having a null probability of being associated with any coincidences are irrelevant.
 Thus, the constraints were modified from $\phi_{j,i} \geq 0, \forall j,i$ to